SmartekWorks/smartekworks.github.io/swat/ref_sys_operation.md

 Operation - API Call
 ---

-Call an agent server API to execute an extended operation in scenario such as DB querying/manipulation, file manipulation.
-You can build an agent server with your extended operation conforming the [Agent Server API](ref_agent_api.md) specification.
+During a scenario you can call an agent server API to execute an extended operation such as DB access and file manipulation.
+You need build an agent server with your extended operation conforming the [Agent Server API](ref_agent_api.md) specification.
+Please refer to [DB Access and File Manipulation](article_api_call.md) for details.

 ##### Parameters